trisongz/lazyops/docs/code-style.md

   `lzl.io.persistence` to avoid leaving artefacts on developer machines.
 - Prefer standard-library modules (for example `math`) when exercising `LazyLoad` to keep tests deterministic and dependency-free.
+- When testing `ThreadPool`, await background tasks or consume futures so the event loop does not emit "task was destroyed" warnings during teardown.

 _Last updated: September 18, 2025_